nvbn/nvbn.github.io/_posts/2015-05-28-svg-animation.md

 ---

 Animation in a browser is a very complicated subject, it requires tons of timers, hard-to-track imperative stuff like `drawRect`.
-But isn't it can be simplified to just drawing specific items in some places is special time, sounds complicated too, but it's not.
+But can't it be simplified to just drawing specific items in some places at certain times?
+Sounds complicated too, but it’s not.
 In `SVG` it's just a changing of attributes like `x`, `y`, `width` and etc, or inserting DOM nodes with desired attributes.
 Sounds like React will be useful here, I'll use not just React, but Om with [om-tools](https://github.com/Prismatic/om-tools) (for better syntax).